-The Multivariate ENSO Index (MEI) on the six main observed variables over the tropical Pacific.
-These six variables are: sea-level pressure (P), zonal (U) and meridional (V) components of the surface wind, sea surface temperature (S), surface air temperature (A), and total cloudiness fraction of the sky (C).
+The Multivariate ENSO Index (MEI) is said to capture a more holistic representation of the atmospheric and oceanic anomalies that occur during ENSO events than do single-variables timeseries like the NinoSST indices.
+The MEIv2 is based on five variables from the tropical Pacific.
+These five variables are: sea-level pressure (P), zonal (U) and meridional (V) components of the surface wind, sea surface temperature (S), and outgoing longwave radiation (OLR).
 The MEI is computed separately for each of twelve sliding bi-monthly seasons (Dec/Jan, Jan/Feb,..., Nov/Dec).
 After spatially filtering the individual fields into clusters (Wolter, 1987), the MEI is calculated as the first unrotated Principal Component (PC) of all six observed fields combined.
 This is accomplished by normalizing the total variance of each field first, and then performing the extraction of the first PC on the co-variance matrix of the combined fields (Wolter and Timlin, 1993).
-In order to keep the MEI comparable, all seasonal values are standardized with respect to each season and to the 1950-93 reference period. (http://www.esrl.noaa.gov/psd/enso/mei/)
+In order to keep the MEI comparable, all seasonal values are standardized with respect to each season and to the 1980-2018 reference period. (http://www.esrl.noaa.gov/psd/enso/mei/)

 Captures a more holistic picture of the state of ENSO than do SST-based indices